What's the Carbon Footprint of Wall Mounted Battery Storage?

 2. Brown, M. and Green, T. (2021).
 "Carbon Footprint Analysis of Lithium-Ion Batteries for residential energy storage."
 Energy Policy, 152, 112-128.

 3. Johnson, A. et al. (2023).
-"Environmental Impacts of Wall-mounted Battery Storage: A Comprehensive Review."
+"Environmental Impacts of Wall-Mounted Battery Storage: A Comprehensive Review."
 Renewable and Sustainable Energy Reviews, 168, 112-130.

 4. Lee, S. and Park, K. (2022).
 "Comparative Study on Carbon Emissions of Different Energy Storage Technologies."
 Applied Energy, 310, 118-135.